 Table 3 More than 88% of the trainees appreciated the methods and procedural steps used during the demonstrations in the training programme, while only 6% rated them as merely satisfactory.
 Trainees reported that the skill development programme was systematically organized, with timely availability of ingredients and well-prepared demonstrations conducted by the master trainers.
 As reported by Ali & Thomas (2021), well-structured, hands-on demonstrations enhance skill retention and practical application, especially in food processing sectors where tactile learning is critical.
 The high appreciation (88%) of demonstrations in this study aligns with the findings of Singh, K., & Kalra, R. K. (2021), Over 80% of rural trainees were satisfied with training timing, content, lecture-cum-discussion methods, distribution of literature, model farm visits, and use of audio-visual aids.
 (Rana et al, 2024).
 The economic potential of gastronomic agri-ecotourism in various traditional agricultural landscapes of different agroecosystems of India has also been investigated.
 Gastronomic agri-ecotourism has the potential to provide economic beneﬁts to traditional agricultural landscapes and agroecosystems while also promoting sustainable tourism practices.
 The results of an exploratory study on rural youth participation in nature-friendly agroecological regenerative farming and culinary agri-ecotourism initiatives are presented in this paper to increase the sustainability of conventional farming and food systems.
 This study, which was carried out in four different agroecological settings in India, sheds light on the opportunities and problems faced by rural youth, as well as their motivations.

-Table.3 Methods and steps of demonstrations and practical training
+Table 3.
+Methods and steps of demonstrations and practical training